 Caribou Biosciences to Participate in the Oppenheimer 33rd Annual Healthcare Conference

-/EIN News/ -- BERKELEY, Calif., March 08, 2023 (GLOBE NEWSWIRE) -- Caribou Biosciences, Inc. (Nasdaq: CRBU), a leading clinical-stage CRISPR genome-editing biopharmaceutical company, today announced Rachel Haurwitz, PhD, Caribou’s president and chief executive officer, is scheduled to participate in a fireside chat at the virtual Oppenheimer 33rd Annual Healthcare Conference on March 15, 2023, at 10:40 am EDT.
+BERKELEY, Calif., March 08, 2023 (GLOBE NEWSWIRE) -- Caribou Biosciences, Inc. CRBU, a leading clinical-stage CRISPR genome-editing biopharmaceutical company, today announced Rachel Haurwitz, PhD, Caribou's president and chief executive officer, is scheduled to participate in a fireside chat at the virtual Oppenheimer 33rd Annual Healthcare Conference on March 15, 2023, at 10:40 am EDT.

 Register for the live webcast by visiting the Events page on Caribou's website.
 The webcast will be available on the Caribou website for 30 days after the event.